 Zoological Museum of Moscow University -

-Biodiversity Institute of Ontario - Centre for Biodiversity Genomics - Generic Commercial Labs - Institute of Marine Research, Portugal - Macrogen Europe - Moscow State University, White Sea Biological Station - University of Minho - University of Minho, Centre of Molecular and Environmental Biology -
+Centre for Biodiversity Genomics - Generic Commercial Labs - Institute of Marine Research, Portugal - Macrogen, Europe - Moscow State University, White Sea Biological Station - Universidade do Minho - Universidade do Minho, Centre of Molecular and Environmental Biology -

-A. Stupnikova - CBG Photography Group - Deborah Landry - Grethe Sundet Haugen - K. Kongshavn - K.Kongshavn - Kara Layton - Katrine Kongshavn -
+A. Stupnikova - Bernard Picton - CBG Photography Group - Deborah Landry - Grethe Sundet Haugen - K. Kongshavn - K.Kongshavn - Kara Layton - Katrine Kongshavn -

-Adriana Radulovici - B.Frank - Cape Race dive team - Daniel Cleary - Deborah Landry - Forbio 2014 - Grethe Sundet Haugen - K.Layton - Luisa Borges - Luisa M S Borges - N.Jeffrey - SUB - Stupnikova A. - UM/BIO stations -
+Adriana Radulovici - B.Frank - Bernard Picton - Cape Race dive team - Christine Morrow - Daniel Cleary - Deborah Landry - Forbio 2014 - Grethe Sundet Haugen - K.Layton - Luisa Borges - Luisa M S Borges - N.Jeffrey - SUB - Stupnikova A. - UM/BIO stations -

-A. Stupnikova - Andre Martel - Christiane Todt - Grethe S Haugen - Jon A Kongsrud - Kara K. S. Layton - Lena Ohnheiser - Luisa M. S. Borges - Student - Tom Alvestad -
+A. Stupnikova - Andre Martel - Christiane Todt - Christine Morrow - Gergin A. Blagoev - Grethe S Haugen - Jon A Kongsrud - Kara K. S. Layton - Lena Ohnheiser - Luisa M. S. Borges - Student - Tom Alvestad -